RayKay91/gatsby-tutorial-official/README.md

 [You can checkout the plugin library for Gatsby here.](https://www.gatsbyjs.com/plugins/)

-You configure the plugins and tell Gatsby to use them and any options for them in the gatsby-config.js file.
+You configure the plugins and tell Gatsby to use them and any options for them in the `gatsby-config.js` file.

 The plugins will have instuctions on how to use them.

+Changes made to the `gatsby-config.js` file will require a restart of the dev server for changes to be put into effect.